mad0x20wizard/Desomnia/docs/modules/process/config.rst

 .. include:: attributes/cpu.rst

+.. include:: attributes/io.rst

+.. include:: attributes/traffic.rst

 onIdle
 ++++++

 :⚡️ event:

-This event is triggered if the processing time used since the last timeout is less than the configured ``minCPU`` value.
-If no CPU threshold is configured, this event will not be triggered.
+This event is triggered if the configured thresholds (``minCPU``, ``minIO``, ``minTraffic``) were not all met since the last timeout.
+If no threshold is configured, this event will not be triggered.

 onStart
 +++++++